 There is approximately $18,400 in Electricity Savings in the first year.
 More importantly there is $36,500 in SREC revenue.
 Soccer Dome II uses 130,000 Kwh and now 85% of that will come from Solar.

-In recent times, the sports facilities industry has shifted their eyes towards achieving sustainability through the implementation of recycling programs and solar energy, among other initiatives.
-This trend is even trickling down to smaller scale sports centers and arenas.
+In recent times, the sports facilities industry has shifted their eyes towards achieving sustainability.
+All through the implementation of recycling programs and solar energy.
+For that’s among other initiatives.
+This trend is also even trickling down to smaller scale sports centers and arenas.

-Based in Maryland, the recreational soccer arena has hired Solar Energy World installed 546 solar panels.
+Based in Maryland, the recreational soccer arena has hired Solar Energy World.
+For that’s to get installed 546 solar panels.

 “We’re installing the system because we’re confident it will yield double bottom-line benefits by reducing our carbon footprint and our utility bill,” said Soccer Dome President Clif Everett.